-Please know that you are welcome and encouraged to come to me in my office or call me with any concerns or problems you have with this class.
+Please know that you are welcome and encouraged to come to me in my office or call me with any concerns or problems you have with this class!
+I am in Office 215 in the Faculty Office Area upstairs in the Humanities Bldg.